-When we write programs, there will be scenarios where we want to execute a statement only if some conditions satisfied.
+When we write programs, there will be scenarios where we want to execute a block of code only if some conditions are satisfied.
 In such situations, we use conditional statements.

-In this article, we discuss about decision-making code using if..elseif..else statements in PHP.
+In this article, we discuss decision-making code using if..elseif..else statements in PHP.

 Read Also: PHP Math Functions